mtraczyk/ActorSystem/README.md

 # pwCProject
-Parallel programming project in C language.
+System of actors, implemented concurrently in C language.